Covid-19: ICMR asks states to not use rapid testing kits for two days amid complaints about accuracy

 Follow our live blog on the coronavirus pandemic here.

 West Bengal is another state that has complained about the defects in the rapid testing kits supplied by ICMR.
-The state government had alleged that defective kits are forcing officials to opt for multiple tests and thus delaying Covid-19 diagnosis.
+The state government had alleged that defective kits were forcing officials to opt for multiple tests and thus delaying Covid-19 diagnosis.

 Last week, India had received 5 lakh testing kits from China.
 ICMR had said that the testing kits were not meant for early diagnosis of Covid-19 but only for epidemiology.